Crypto wallet signature scams#

 1. Confirm that you reached the site through a current official Centurion source.

-2. Verify the wallet is on Centurion and the intended chain ID.
+2. Verify the wallet is on Centurion and shows chain ID 286 when that detail is available.

-3. Read whether the request is a transaction or message.
+3. Read whether the request is a transaction, message, typed-data signature, permit-style approval, or smart-account permission.

 4. Inspect token contracts, spender or operator, allowance amount, recipient, and expiry.